allusive-dev/compfy/README.md

 ### Announcements

-UPDATE 1.0.0 IS HERE!!!
+UPDATE v1 IS HERE!!!

-Please check out the updated documentation!
+Please check out the updated documentation.

-Here is a full list of features that are now avaliable in `v1.0`
+Here is a full list of features that are now avaliable going ahead from `1.0`

 - Includes all fixes and changes from `yshui/picom-v10.2`
 - Includes pijulius animation code. (